 In an ideal world, you could hire remote workers without having to worry about compliance or cross-border payroll.
 In reality, the complexities of international law make it difficult for companies to hire workers from other countries.
-That is why there are key distinctions between an EOR and a PEO services.
+That is why there are key distinctions between an PEO and a EOR services.

-In this article, you will learn everything about the differences between PEO and EOR services.
+In this article, you will learn everything about the differences between PEO vs EOR.
 Let us observe:

 1. What does a PEO involve?